WarrenReynolds/newGitTest/README.md

 # newGitTest
 Made some changes to the readme file also.
+This should give a conflict as a change was made to the same line.